oskarradon/Orchard47/README.md

 - The other press page linked to from The_Middle_Class press page

-- photos from detourism photo page and the other photo pages that are linked to
+- images from detourism photo page and the other photo pages that are linked to

-- I Like You installation photos
+- I Like You installation images

 - checklist pdf for Reality/Play

 - article_kollektive.pdf for Vera exhibiton

-- Heard Not Seen photos page photos and other photo pages
+- Heard Not Seen images page images and other photo pages

 - Having Been Described In Words image and pdf

 - Painters Without Paintings images

 - Michael Asher Film Screening exhibition page wasn't archived by the Wayback Machine, I recreated it from the press release, changing past tense to present tense in one case.
 Formatting is directly from word document and could be incorrect.

+- Martin Beck exhibition images